notakitty/thub/docs/belgium.md

 If you use mobility aids, you are unlikely to find it easy living in Belgium.
 This is partly because most areas do not have things like drop curbs for wheelchairs, and shop aisles are often overcrowded.
 You might find things a little easier living in one of the larger cities, however, there is still a noticeable lack of accessibility.

 If you have an invisible disability such as Autism there are many charities offering advice and you will find many of them operate in English or have staff available who can speak English.
-There are fewer support groups or meet-up events when compared to the UK and public understanding of invisible disabilities is generally low.

 ✏️ TIP: Under some circumstances, you can continue claiming the Daily Living Allowance of your PIP (Personal Independence Payments) whilst living abroad.
 To find out more please follow the guidance on the [UK Government website](https://www.gov.uk/claim-benefits-abroad/disability-benefits).